African Shea Butter: Ultimate Guide to Nature's Skincare Miracle

 Q: Can I use shea butter on my face?

-A: Yes, shea butter can be used on the face, but those with acne-prone or oily skin should use it sparingly to avoid clogging pores.
+A: Yes, shea butter can be used on the face, but those with acne-prone or oily skin should use shea butter sparingly when first incorporating it to avoid clogging pores and see how your skin reacts.

 Q: Is shea butter suitable for all skin types?